Domistro16/ens-contracts/README.md

 ### TestRegistrar

 Implementation of the `.test` registrar facilitates easy testing of ENS on the Ethereum test networks.
 Currently deployed on Ropsten network, it provides functionality to instantly claim a domain for test purposes, which expires 28 days after it was claimed.

-## EthRegistrar

-Implements an [ENS](https://ens.domains/) registrar intended for the .eth TLD.

-These contracts were audited by ConsenSys Diligence; the audit report is available [here](https://github.com/ConsenSys/ens-audit-report-2019-02).

 ### BaseRegistrar